alessandro-rizzo/seamless-interactions-label-studio/README.md

 ### Videos won't play

 - Open browser console to check for errors
-- Verify video paths are correct
+- Verify videos downloaded successfully
 - Ensure videos are valid MP4 format
 - Check that video API endpoint is accessible
+- Try deleting and re-downloading the video

 ### Database errors